songo/terraform-openstack-instance/instance-fe/README.md

 * `volume-type` - Glance volume type (default = `"SATA"`).
 * `instance-name` - Server name.
 If will be suffixed by `-<count_number>`.
 * `user-data` - The user-data configuration passed to instance for additional configuration (default = `"#cloud-config\n"` aka do nothing).
+* `instance-az` - Server availability zone (default empty, so platform deault will be used).
+* `volume-az` - Volume availability zone (default empty, so platform deault will be used).